kam1xgod/songsLibrary/README.md

 - Add account-management system and roles. (now everybody can simply create, edit and delete entities from DB.)
 - Change design.
 - Maybe change subject.
 Songs Library is kinda weird.
+- Create e-commerce? idk.
 - Also I nedd to do something with footer but for now it looks kinda ok.
+- Fix adding song from one artist to another in third album.
+- Add more columns to already created entities.
+- Add here ER-model and logical model, I guess.

 ### Useful resources